CprimeLearningLabs/terraform-azure-intro/labs/lab-4.2-Variables/lab4.2-variables.md

 Create a file called terraform.tfvars

 Set the values for the variables in that file.
 Keep the region the same as before to avoid recreating the entire infrastructure.
-Also, keeping the password the same as before will avoid re-creating the virtual machine.
-(If you forgot the VM password, you can look in the solution folder of a previous lab.)
+Keeping the password the same as before will avoid re-creating the virtual machine.
 The database storage value must be a multiple of 1024 and greater than 5120.

 ```
 region = "westus2"